Skip to content

 1. 01

-Book venues 12–18 months ahead for summer dates — Edinburgh Festival in August creates extreme venue competition.
+Book venues 12–18 months ahead for summer Saturdays — Edinburgh Festival in August creates extreme venue and accommodation competition across the entire city.

 2. 02

-Embrace the weather rather than fighting it.
-Scottish rain is atmospheric, and the best Edinburgh wedding photographers know how to use it.
+Embrace the weather rather than fighting it — Scottish rain is atmospheric, and the best Edinburgh wedding photographers know how to use dramatic skies, mist, and sudden light breaks to stunning effect.

 3. 03

-Consider a humanist ceremony — they are legally recognized in Scotland and allow complete creative freedom on vows, readings, and location.
+Consider a humanist ceremony — they are legally recognised in Scotland and allow complete creative freedom over vows, readings, music, and location, including outdoor settings.

 FAQs